compops/eqm-ar/README.md

 **RUNME**
 The code reproduces the comparision presented in the right column in the result section of the poster.

-Helpfiles and subroutines are found in the folder "helpers":
+Helpfiles and subroutines are found in the folder *helpers*:
 - ARemsub:		EM algorithm for AR(p) process with missing data
 - AReqmsub:		EqM algorithm for AR(p) process with missing data
 - ARstdsub:		LS for AR(p) process with missing data